 Steps to take after a denied credit application

-If your business credit application has been denied, consider taking these steps that might be able to improve your credit profile.
+If your business credit application has been denied, taking these steps may help you improve your credit profile.

 If your application for business credit was turned down, use it as an opportunity to understand why and learn how you may be able to improve your credit profile before you apply again.